Note: The photo above was taken when we were dropped off, deep into the forest.

-After I recover from the Yellow Fever, I will take the 'live typhoid' over four days.
-I go back to the doctor on June 14 for one more set of vaccines and Typhoid sign off so I have valid CDC paperwork.
+After I recovered from the Yellow Fever, I took the 'live typhoid' over four days.
+I will go back to the doctor on June 14 for one more set of vaccines and Typhoid sign off so I have valid CDC paperwork.

 Bug control isn't an issue on the mountain but is on day one while in Arusha, and when we come back down for the Safari part of our trip.
 We will travel with Deet, and our doctor's secret...
 Permetherin (an insecticide spray that works on gear for one week).

 Shopping: This week we paid for all the gear we are renting from Thomson Safari, $600USD.
 We highly recommend this, no need to buy and travel with arctic outerwear for one adventure.

 Arctic Zone gear:

 - Down jackets

 - Windstopper fleece gloves

 - Insultated Mountain Mittens

 - Sleep pad

 - Trekking telescopic poles